yhan0117/Mo-TLab/README.md

+# Mo-TLab
-# Mo-TLabThis repository is dedicated to UAV projects in the Motion and Teaming Lab
+This repository is dedicated to UAV projects in the Motion and Teaming Lab